Xiao Baojuan: Reign

 Xiao Yan's progress was not fast but was steady, and by spring 501 the western half of the empire was under the control of his forces.
 Meanwhile, Xiao Yingzhou had Xiao Baorong declared emperor (as Emperor He).
 For the next several months, then, Southern Qi had two emperors.
+Initially Emperor He nominally demoted Xiao Baojuan to commoner rank, and when his officials suggested Xiao Baojuan be created Marquess of Lingyang, he declined, instead he agreed their suggestion to create Xiao Baojuan Prince of Fuling.
 Meanwhile, two other Jiankang-based plots to kill Xiao Baojuan—one by his cousin Xiao Zhaozhou (蕭昭冑) the Prince of Baling (a grandson of Emperor Wu), and one by the general Zhang Xintai (張欣泰), failed.
 By winter 501, Xiao Yan had reached Jiankang and put the city under siege, but while he was initially successful in defeating Xiao Baojuan's forces, the city was initially ably defended by the generals Wang Zhenguo (王珍國) and Zhang Ji (張稷), and the siege stalled.
 Meanwhile, Xiao Yingzhou, who had maintained a balance of power with Xiao Yan, died of illness, and from this point, there was no doubt that Xiao Yan was in control of the rebellion.

 Around the new year 501, Xiao Baojuan's associates told him that, in their opinion, it was because Wang Zhenguo and Zhang Ji were not wholehearted that Xiao Yan's army could not be defeated.
 Hearing of this, in fear, Wang and Zhang had Xiao Baojuan assassinated, and had his head presented to Xiao Yan.
 Xiao Baojuan was posthumously demoted to the title of Marquess of Donghun.
 Consort Pan and his other associates were executed, and Empress Chu and Crown Prince Song were both demoted to commoner rank.
 By 502, Xiao Yan had taken over the throne from Xiao Baorong as well and had ended Southern Qi and established Liang Dynasty.